Are You Overpaying?

 What happens if you need to claim?

-If your car is damaged, stolen, or involved in an accident, you contact your insurer directly to lodge your claim.
-For repairable vehicles, the car goes to approved repairers in the insurer's network.
-If your policy includes a hire car benefit, you get a replacement vehicle while yours is being fixed.
+If your car is damaged, stolen, or in an accident, you contact the insurer directly to lodge a claim.
+They handle it from there.
+For repairable vehicles, the insurer arranges repairs, often through their network of approved repairers.
+Got a hire car benefit on your policy?
+You may get a replacement vehicle while yours is being fixed.

-For a total loss, the payout is based on your agreed or market value.
-If child car seats were in the vehicle during the accident, replacement is typically included under comprehensive policies.
+For a total loss, your payout is based on the agreed or market value in your policy schedule.
+Many comprehensive policies also replace child car seats that were in the vehicle during the accident.

-For a full step-by-step guide, see our guide to making an insurance claim in NZ.
+For a full step-by-step guide, see our guide to making an insurance claim.

 Why use a broker for car insurance?

-Many drivers buy car insurance online without speaking to anyone who can explain the differences between policies.
-That works until you claim and discover the policy does not include what you assumed.
-A broker works for you, not the insurer, and is legally required to act in your best interest.
+Most people buy car insurance online without talking to anyone.
+That is fine until you make a claim and discover the policy does not cover what you assumed it did.
+A broker works for you, not the insurer.
+We are legally required to act in your best interest.

 We find the right policy for your situation

-We review policy wordings and recommend the protection that actually fits - your vehicle, your circumstances, not just the cheapest option.
+We read the policy wording and recommend protection that fits your vehicle, your circumstances, and your budget.
+Not just whatever is cheapest.

 We check the exclusions

-We check exclusions, excess structures, and limitations - such as whether windscreen replacement, trailer protection, or hire car benefits are included or optional.
+Exclusions, excess structures, limitations.
+We go through them so you know whether windscreen replacement, trailer protection, or hire car benefits are included or cost extra.

 We spot the gaps